 Under prior law, gifts subject to the 50% limitation were deductible first.
 These are gifts of cash and noncapital gain property such as ordinary income property and short-term capital gain property to public charities, not to exceed 50% of AGI.
 Second, contributions of cash to 30%-limit charities were deductible and limited to 30% of the donor’s AGI.
 Third, contributions of capital gain property to public charities were deductible up to 30% of AGI.

 The Impact of The New 60% Limit and The 30% Limit

-The interplay of the 30%/50%/60% deduction limitations under the Tax Cuts and Jobs Act is subject to differing interpretation.
-The IRS is expected to issue technical corrections to clarify.
-A reasonable interpretation of the rules suggests that cash contributions reduce, dollar for dollar, the limit on 50% deductions taken in the same tax year, whether current gifts or carryforward.
+The interplay of the 30%/50%/60% deduction limitations under the Tax Cuts and Jobs Act calls for cash contributions to reduce, dollar-for-dollar, the limit on 50% deductions taken in the same tax year, whether current gifts or carryforward.
 They also reduce this 50% limit when considering the 30% limit on gifts of long term appreciated property.
 The result is that the only way a donor can deduct contributions equal to 60% of AGI is if the donor makes these contributions entirely with cash.

 The Pease Limitation

 The Tax Cuts and Jobs Act of 2017 eliminated the Pease limitation.
 The Pease limitation reduced deductions for certain high-income taxpayers.
 It is no longer in effect.